zenprotocol/contracts/FixedPayout/README.md

 For both the Bull and the Bear position you'll also have to make sure that the all the following conditions hold:

 1. The specified `Timestamp` is within the time bounds specified in `TimeLow` and `TimeHigh`.
-2. The specified `AuditPath` is valid for the Merkle root specified in `Commit` for the leaf given by the `Ticker` key with the specified `Value`.
+2. The specified `AuditPath` is valid for the Merkle root specified in `Root` for the leaf given by the `Ticker` key with the specified `Value`.
 3. The data in the bet tokens is according to the specified `OraclePubKey`, `OracleContractId`, `Ticker`, `PriceLow`, `PriceHigh`, `TimeLow`, and `TimeHigh`.

 When all of those conditions hold (including the conditions which are specific for the position) the contract will